JouleCai/geospacelab/README.md

 conda activate [YOUR_ENV_NAME]
 ```

+More detailed instroduction to work with the anaconda environment can be found [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#),

 ### -Required dependencies
 The package was tested in a conda evironment with python>=3.7 and with the OSs: Ubuntu 20..04 and MacOS Big Sur.